yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 We recommend you to read the detailed article on yuzu Android [here](https://yuzu-emu.org/entry/yuzu-android/).
 What we're going to do here is explain the direction we will take from now on, help with settings and hardware requirements, and set the expectations for what's possible at the moment.
-And pardon your writer if the tone is aggressive, but we learned from [previous experiences](https://kotaku.com/ps2-emulator-android-aethersx2-developer-death-threats-1849955012) from within the Android emulation community that things need to be explained hard and true.
+And pardon us if the tone is aggressive, but we learned from [previous experiences](https://kotaku.com/ps2-emulator-android-aethersx2-developer-death-threats-1849955012) from within the Android emulation community that things need to be explained firmly and precisely.

 The Android version of yuzu took almost eight months of development time.
 Right now, it is basically the desktop version under the hood with an Android UI, with *very few* platform optimisations applied.
 This means goodies like 32-bit game support, NVDEC video decoding support, motion, controller automapping, resolution scaling, and filters are available.
 On the other hand, features like updates, DLC, mods and cheats management, LDN, and the controller configuration applet are still in development.
-The plan is to slowly but surely make the Android builds reach feature parity with the PC version.
+The plan is to slowly but surely get the Android builds to feature parity with the PC version.

 Besides the Google Play Store, we will soon be uploading releases to our GitHub, and F-Droid is also planned.